curtisalexander/til/macOS/excel-compare.md

-# ExcelCompare on OSX
+# ExcelCompare on macOS
-In order to use [ExcelCompare](https://github.com/na-ka-na/ExcelCompare/) on OSX, the wrapper script `excel_cmp` needs to be updated.
+In order to use [ExcelCompare](https://github.com/na-ka-na/ExcelCompare/) on macOS, the wrapper script `excel_cmp` needs to be updated.

-The command `readlink -f` does not exist on OSX.
+The command `readlink -f` does not exist on macOS.
 Thus, a `realpath` alternative needs to be used in order to resolve symbolic links appropriately.
-See [bash - Bash realpath Function](../cl/bash-realpath.md) for information on `realpath` on OSX.
+See [bash - Bash realpath Function](../cl/bash-realpath.md) for information on `realpath` on macOS.

-Below is the re-written `excel_cmp` file that works on OSX.
+Below is the re-written `excel_cmp` file that works on macOS.

 ```bash
 #!/usr/bin/env sh